-MAN2604 - Introduction to International Management
+MAN 2604 - Introduction to International Management

-A comparative study of international management thoughts and practices with special attention to the transferability of these practices across border lines.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+This course is a comparative study of international management thoughts and practices.
+Special attention is paid to the transferability of these practices across border lines.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 0

-MAN 2727 - Strategic Planning for Business
+MAN2727 - Strategic Planning for Business

 This Strategic Planning for Business course focuses on the exploration of the elements of a successful organization including an analysis of the internal environment, processes, external environment, and strategic decision making.
 Emphasis will be placed on management decisions and actions, strategic considerations, organizational structure and design, marketing and sales of tangible goods and/or services.
 The impact of the micro/macro external environments will also be analyzed and evaluated.
-Prerequisites: MAN 1030 and APA 2121.
-Lecture Hours: 40 Lab Hours: 0
+Prerequisites: MAN1030, APA2121 Lecture Hours: 40; Lab Hours: 0